jaydays/Roadsign_Detection/README.md

 # Roadsign_Detection
-Program to train a neural network to detect/classify road signs.
+Program to train neural network which detects/classifies roadsigns.
+Designed to be trained on the LISA Roadsign dataset (http://cvrr.ucsd.edu/LISA/Datasets/signDatabasePublicFramesOnly.zip)